-Data governance is the discipline of developing and managing data resources with the goal of facilitating actionable insight to support the educational mission of the College.
-The Data Governance Committee (DGC) was convened in Fall 2015 to coordinate and oversee a formal program of data governance at Pomona, which entails developing common policies, standards, methodologies and processes to augment institutional capacity for data-rich decision-making and ensure that data resources are managed legally, ethically and strategically in support of College goals and priorities.
+Data governance is the discipline of developing and managing data resources, with the aim of facilitating good use of high quality information in support of the Pomona College mission.
+The Data Governance Committee (DGC) was convened in Fall 2015 to coordinate and oversee a formal program of data governance, which entails developing common policies, standards, practices and procedures to enable data-rich decision-making and ensure that institutional data are managed legally, ethically and strategically in support of College goals and priorities.

 Policies and Guidelines